sensorbuilder/docker-spotweb/README.md

 * If you want to use the Spotweb API, create a new user and use the API key associated with that user
 * If you would like to save nzb files to disk for (e.g.) SABnzbd to be picked up, configure docker-compose.yml to mount e.g. /nzb to some directory where nzb's need to be saved, and configure Spotweb to save NZB's to this directory on disk

-## Docker setup
+## Project background

 I decided on the following setup for this Docker image:
 * Image contains NGINX, PHP 7 and Crond
-* For the database a MySQL 5.x image is used (MySQL 8 can also be used)
+* For the database a MySQL 5.x image is used (see below for information on MySQL 8)
 * To prevent having to configure Spotweb manually `upgrade-db.php` is run to upgrade the database and reset the password for the admin user (so currently the `admin` always has password `spotweb`, you can change this after the first login)
 * Crond is used to run the `retrieve.php` script which updates Spotweb with the latest headers from a configured usenet server, the crontab is run every 15 minutes
 * The only required manual configuration is setting up a valid usenet server
 * Depending on what you like, you can mount the /nzb volume and let Spotweb save nzb's to that directory (e.g. mount /nzb to a folder watched by sabnzbd)

+## MySQL 8 information

+* Spotweb supports MySQL 8, but you need to make sure you configure the spotweb database user to use `mysql_native_password` authentication.
+Have a look at the include SQL file `mysql/fix_mysql_auth.sql` on how to create this user.